Canadian Housing Market Report

 SNLR

-For the month of October 2024, Canada’s sales-to-new-listings ratio (SNLR) rose to 58%, although it has still kept its status as a balanced market.
-It’s up from 51% in September 2024.
-This indicates that, on the national level, the equilibrium between supply and demand allows sellers to receive reasonable offers while providing buyers with adequate choices.
+For December 2024, Canada’s sales-to-new-listings ratio (SNLR) declined slightly to 57%, keeping its status as a balanced market.
+Although it is close to the 60% threshold to be considered a seller’s market, this indicates that, on the national level, the equilibrium between supply and demand still allows sellers to receive reasonable offers while providing buyers with adequate choices.

 An SNLR above 60% suggests a seller's market characterized by limited buyer options and higher competitiveness.
 An SNLR below 40% signals a buyer's market, indicating plentiful listings and increased buyer leverage.
 An SNLR between 40% and 60% represents a balanced market.